TanjaKec/datachallenge/content/day1/Principles of visualisation/_index.en.md

 1. to intended audience and the publication
 2. to help readers answer the questions your graphic is showing
-3. to understand easy without reading every single figure
+3. to understand it easy without reading every single figure

 [Periodic Table](https://www.rsc.org/periodic-table)